bguesman/docsify-test/docs/editor/overview.md

 Blocks are the primary way that you can interact with Expanse's featureset.
 For every feature in Expanse, there is a block component that lets you use it.
 Some examples of blocks are:

-- [Procedural Cloud Volume Block](editor/blocks/procedural_cloud_volume_block.md): if you add this block Component to a Game Object in your scene, it will create a volume filled with 3D clouds that you can manipulate and position with the block's parameters.
+- [Procedural Cloud Volume](editor/blocks/procedural_cloud_volume_block.md): if you add this block Component to a Game Object in your scene, it will create a volume filled with 3D clouds that you can manipulate and position with the block's parameters.
-- [Celestial Body Block](editor/blocks/celestial_body_block.md): adding this block Component to a Game Object in your scene will create a celestial body in your planet's sky, like the sun or the moon.
+- [Celestial Body](editor/blocks/celestial_body_block.md): adding this block Component to a Game Object in your scene will create a celestial body in your planet's sky, like the sun or the moon.
 This block lets you specify a directional light to use as the body's source of illumination, and will automatically control that light to match the body's parameters.
-- [Atmosphere Layer Block](editor/blocks/atmosphere_layer_block.md): use this block to add layers of air, gas, and fog to your planet's atmosphere.
+- [Atmosphere Layer](editor/blocks/atmosphere_layer_block.md): use this block to add layers of air, gas, and fog to your planet's atmosphere.

 There are many other block types that expose different features---you can find descriptions of them all under the [blocks header](editor/blocks/blocks.md) in the menu.